frank038/wlmonitorset/wlmonitorset/Readme.txt

 *-o* <output>
     Name of output (display) to use (default: all)."

-*-f 1*
+*-f <type>*
+    1 linear interpolation (default); 2 previous behaviour.
     Use the data in the data_array file as starting curve, that becomes the default starting rgb values for the monitor.
     The data_array file is a text file containing three rows, one per colour, newline terminated.
     Each row has 256 values, float numbers from 0.0 to 1.0.
-    When used, the next colour corrections will be applied on to this curve.
+    If used, the next colour corrections will be applied on to this curve.
     The gamma option has no effect with this option.